hyper63/workshops/connect/README.md

 ./scripts/setup.sh
 ```

-> NOTE: You can run `./scripts/setup.sh` multiple times in case you get your data out of wack, it will
+> NOTE: You can run `./scripts/setup.sh` multiple times in case you get your data out of whack, it will
 > reseed your data service with the characters.json file.
 Make sure you are in the `connect` folder in
 > your terminal.